Floureon Racer 250 RTF FPV racing quadcopter

 Floureon Racer 250 – better racing quad or just a clone of the popular Eachine Racer 250?

-In term of design, this two racing quadcopters are very similar without noticeable differences.
+In terms of design, these two racing quadcopters are very similar without noticeable differences.

 In my opinion, the most relevant difference between the Floureon Racer 250 and Eachine Racer 250 is the flight controller.
 While the Floureon Racer 250 adopts the F3 Naze32 FC, the Eachine Racer 250 features a CC3D flight controller.
-These two flight controllers are very similar to each other: both are 3.6 x 3.6 cm in size and use the powerful 32bit STM processor.
-The Naze32 FC uses a MPU6050 sensor chip (gyro + accelerometer) and CC3D FC uses the MPU6000.
+These two flight controllers are very similar to each other: both are 3.6 x 3.6 cm in size and use a powerful 32-bit STM processor.
+The Naze32 FC uses an MPU6050 sensor chip (gyro + accelerometer), and CC3D FC uses the MPU6000.
 Anyway, the performance of the flight controller is determined not just by the hardware but also by the firmware.

 Thank you!